 - Finding the value of the output at the worst possible value for each input.
 For a net present value calculation, it would mean the highest possible discount rate, lowest possible cash flow growth rate, highest possible tax rate, etc. This is the worst case scenario.

 For the best case scenario, assume a WACC of 6.5%, cash inflows of $2.1 billion at the end of 2nd year and cash outflows of $400 million at the end of 1st year and $500 million at the end of second year.
-For the worst case scenarios, assume a WACC of 9%, cash inflows of $1.2 billion at the end of 4th year and cash outflows of $200 million at the end of each year for 4 years.
+For the worst case scenario, assume a WACC of 9%, cash inflows of $1.2 billion at the end of 4th year and cash outflows of $200 million at the end of each year for 4 years.
+The initial investment is 0 in all scenarios.

-For the best case scenario, the net present value is $1,035 million while for the worst case scenario, the net present value is $202 million.
+For the best case scenario, the net present value (NPVB) is $1,035 million while for the worst case scenario, the net present value (NPVW) is $202 million.

 From this scenario analysis, we find that the net present value of the project is expected to be between $202 million and $1,035 million with the most likely figure to be $814.5 million.